-Around the world, companies spend billions in advertising, and Google’s ad revenue can attest to that.
+Around the world, companies spend billions in advertising — Google’s ad revenue can attest to that.
 To be sure, investing in advertising and other marketing efforts can be worth it, especially for large corporations with big budgets to spend.
-But for Southeast Asian start-ups without this privilege, how then can they market their products and services and reach customers?
+But for Southeast Asian start-ups without this privilege, how then can they market their products and services, and reach customers?
 Here are three things they need to remember:

 1. Boost your site’s SEO (Search Engine Optimization)

 SEO is a digital marketing field that is utilized to maximize a website’s visibility in organic (non-paid) search engine results.
 It helps drive traffic to your website and increase your website’s search engine rankings.
 SEO’s core aspects are utilizing search terms or keywords that can organically drive traffic to your website; building links; making your website friendly to search engines (e.g. Google); and marketing the value of your website in such a way that search engines’ algorithms would understand.